 Designed to introduce the cardiac student's family to cardiovascular fitness principles and practices.
 Emphasis will be placed on modifying risk factors necessary for the full rehabilitation of the cardiac student.
 Must be a member of enrolled cardiac student's family.
-May be repeated one time.
-Transfer: UC/CSU (Transfer credit limited.
-See a counselor.)

-HHP 15B CARDIAC FAMILY FITNESS 1-2 Units
+HHP 15B Cardiac Family Fitness - 1-2 units

 This class is designed for family of cardiac patients.
 Emphasis will be on developing a higher level of cardiovascular functional capacity and reducing the risk factors associated with coronary artery disease.
 Must be a member of enrolled cardiac student's family.
 Physician referral required.
-May be repeated one time.